ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```
 cd Watson-NLP/Dash-App-GRPC
 ```
-### 2. Install library
+### 2. Install the client library
-Installing the Watson NLP Python SDK.
-This is a packaged gRPC stub library that is used to communicate with the Watson NLP Runtime.
+Run the following command to install the Watson NLP Python client library.
 ```
 pip3 install watson_nlp_runtime_client
 ```
+This is a packaged gRPC stub library that is used to communicate with the Watson NLP Runtime.

 ### 3. Build docker image
 Th Docker file for the application.
 In the requirement.txt all the required package are listed.
 ```